photoprism/photoprism-docs/docs/getting-started/docker.md

 [Compare Memberships ›](https://link.photoprism.app/membership){ class="pr-3 block-xs" } [View Membership FAQ ›](https://www.photoprism.app/membership/faq)

+!!! example ""
+    We recommend that new users install our free Community Edition before [signing up for a membership](https://link.photoprism.app/membership).

 ### Troubleshooting ###

 If your server runs out of memory, the index is frequently locked, or other system resources are running low: